-One of the biggest success stories to come out of lockdown (both of them) has been the DIY meal kits.
+One of the biggest success stories to come out of lockdown (all of them) has been the DIY meal kits.
 Restaurants and chefs that aren’t able to send out ready-to-eat food put together a box of ingredients instead, which you then cook at home, meaning you can get a taste of your fave restaurant and feel like a pro chef in the kitchen.
 And plant-based peeps don’t have to miss out because there are all these vegan meal kits available for delivery…

 After smashing it with their at-home bacon naan roll kit, Dishoom have created a version that vegans can enjoy with this vegan sausage naan roll kit.
 Alongside the new plant-based sausages (made from fermented vegetables and spices) create specially for Dishoom with help from Neil Rankin, the boxes include vegan dough balls, tomato-chilli jam, vegan cream cheese and coriander as well as the ingredients for Dishoom’s signature masala chai.